danielquinn/django-markers/README.md

 ## How

-You can reference the markers in two ways: using a django template tag, or directly via URL parameters.
-The former is preferred, and the latter is not recommended, since it requires a hit to your application server every time, but both will work anyway.
+You can reference the markers in three ways: using a django template tag, via URL parameters, or in Python, by using the `Marker` class.
+The preferred method is the template tag, and I don't recommend using direct URL requests, since it requires a hit to your application server every time.

 ### Using a Template Tag: